Fast Facts: What to Know About Hajj

 ‘And ˹remember˺ when We assigned to Abraham the site of the House, ˹saying:˺ “Do not associate anything with Me ˹in worship˺ and purify My House for those who circle ˹the Kaba˺, stand ˹in prayer˺, and bow and prostrate themselves.
 Call ˹all˺ people to the pilgrimage.
 They will come to you on foot and on every lean camel from every distant path.”’
 (Qur’an 22:26-27)

-When is Hajj Performed?
-Timeline and Schedule
+Hajj Dates for 2026: Timeline and Schedule

 Hajj takes place over five days during Dhul Hijjah, the 12th and final month of the Islamic calendar.
 It begins on the 8th day and concludes on the 12th.

 Since Hajj follows the lunar calendar, its dates shift each year.
-In 2025, Dhul Hijjah is expected to begin on May 28th.
-This means Hajj will take place from the evening of June 4th to the evening of June 9th.
+In 2026, Dhul Hijjah is expected to begin on 18 May 2026.
+This means Hajj will take place from the evening of 25 May to the evening of 30 May 2026.

 ‘[…] expiates the sins of the past year and the coming year.’
 (Muslim)